Gheza Vida: Origins and early life

 Following the region's union with Romania, Vida was sent to the new Romanian school of Baia Sprie.
 Headmaster Alexandru Mouje, who was a passionate woodcarver, channeled the boy's creativity, encouraging him to create statuettes of animals (most of which are now lost).
 Gheza also enjoyed traveling into the Gutâi Mountains, which he much later described as a "fairy-tale land".
+Around 1920, he for a while with his grandparents in Dealul Crucii area.
 He took up rock collecting, and on one occasion was nearly killed after sliding into a mine shaft to pick up a more unusual stone.
 In 1923, he created his first complex works in wood, depicting peasants at their wedding and funeral ceremonies.
 He had by then become encouraged by the artistic boom of his native city: the Baia Mare School was experiencing its peak moment and, Vida recalled, "easels and working painters were on every street corner."

 Dragoș was impressed by Vida's skills, and, wanting him to succeed in life, sponsored his full tuition at Gheorghe Șincai High School.
 However, Rozalia fell ill in 1928, when Gheza was in his terminal year; this prompted him to drop out of school and begin training as an apprentice gardener in Satu Mare.
 He returned to Baia Mare after only a few months, and began working as a beekeeper and gardener for a friend by the name of Lakatos.
 This venture ended abruptly when Lakatos, a member of the outlawed Romanian Communist Party (PCdR), was arrested, then jailed; Vida moved on to do contingent work at Phoenix Factory, before taking and a job as a lumberjack, then a minor position for the Romanian Railways.
 He reportedly worked briefly as a nightwatchman and as a gold miner in Baia Sprie.
 According to a later record by his friend Mihai Florescu, throughout the 1930s Vida was still primarily a beekeeper.